grafana/loki/docs/sources/query/bp-query.md

 ## Narrow down your time range first

 Reduce the number of logs Loki needs to look through by specifying a period of time that you'd like to search through.
 Loki creates one index file per day, so queries that span over multiple days fetches multiple index files.
-The fewer files are searched, the faster the query results are returned.
+The fewer files Loki has to search, the faster the query results are returned.

 Time ranges are typically not part of the query, but you can set a time range through your visualization tool or through [the Loki API]({{< relref "../reference/loki-http-api/" >}}).